Physicians for Human Rights- Revolutionizing the Asylum Program with Salesforce

 - Increase data quality and analytics for the team

-To achieve these goals, the team homed in on redesigning their case management process.
+To achieve these goals, the team focused on redesigning their case management process.
 Over the course of the next three months, North Peak prototyped a Salesforce solution for the team, migrated critical data from Raiser’s Edge, trained Asylum Program team members, and launched the solution.
 Key features included:

-The case intake process has been fundamentally overhauled, resulting in ZERO data entry.
+The case intake process has been fundamentally overhauled, resulting in ZERO data entry for PHR staff members.

-Integration with FormAssembly’s online forms means that staff can screen 10 new cases in 30 minutes, a rate 10 times faster than the manual process they used previously.
+Integration with FormAssembly’s online forms means that staff can screen 10 new cases in 30 minutes, which is 10 times faster than the previous manual process.

 The case placement process has been streamlined, saving nearly an hour of staff time per case.

-Salesforce analytics are used to inform funders and internal stakeholders.
+Salesforce analytics are now used to inform funders and internal stakeholders of key metrics.

 About North Peak